Enumeration of set-theoretic solutions to the Yang-Baxter equation: Involutive solutions

 Then $(X,r)$ is an indecomposable and multipermutation involutive solution. \end{exa}

 \begin{exa} Let $X=\{1,2,\dots,8\}$ and $r(x,y)=(\sigma_x(y),\tau_y(x))$, where

 Then $(X,r)$ is an indecomposable and multipermutation involutive solution. \end{exa}

 \begin{rem} The involutive solutions of Examples~\ref{exa:new8a} and~\ref{exa:new8b} are multipermutation and indecomposable solutions.
-This means that there are 34530 solutions of size eight, 100 of them are indecomposable and 39 are multipermutation and indecomposable. \end{rem}
+This means that there are 34,530 solutions of size eight, 100 of them are indecomposable and 39 are multipermutation and indecomposable. \end{rem}

-\begin{rem} As mentioned before, for some diagonals $T$ the centralizer turns out to be too big for the computer memory not to crash.
-A sample $S$ of elements of $C_{\Sym_n}(T)$ is to be chosen in order to make the constraint computations feasible.
+\begin{rem} As mentioned before, for some diagonals $T$ the centralizer turns out to be too big for our computational resources.
+A sample $S$ of elements of $C_{\Sym_n}(T)$ is to be chosen to make the constraint computations feasible.
 To construct solutions of size $n\in\{9,10\}$, taking $S$ as the full centralizer $C_{\Sym_n}(T)$ of the permutation $T$ in $\Sym_n$ works well for small centralizers.
 For big centralizers, as it is the case when $T=\id$ or a transposition, the standard heuristic local search suggests to look at the subset of $C_{\Sym_n}(T)$ consisting of permutations moving a small number of points of $\{1,2,\dots,n\}$ (at most three usually suffices), as most violations of the minimality condition involve few entries of the matrix.
-We also include a small generating set of $C_{\Sym_n}(T)$, since one does not want to loose information by inadvertently ignoring permutations that change certain labels.
+We also include a small generating set of $C_{\Sym_n}(T)$, since we do not want to lose information by inadvertently ignoring permutations that change certain labels.
 These particular choices of sets $S$ work well in our setting and allow us to construct solutions in a reasonable time. {The partial symmetry breaking technique described in this paragraph and some of its variations were studied by McDonald and Smith in \cite{mcdonald2002partial} and the automation of these techniques were studied by Jefferson and Petrie in \cite{10.1007/978-3-642-23786-7_55}}. \end{rem}

 In~\cite{MR2095675} Gateva--Ivanova conjectured that all finite square-free solutions are retractable.
 Despite the fact that the conjecture holds in several cases (see \cite{MR4062375,MR2652212,MR2885602,MR3935814}) a counterexample was found in \cite{MR3437282}.
 From a given counterexample one then constructs other counterexamples by different methods, see~\cite{MR3719300,MR4107577}.
 It turns out that constructing essentially new counterexamples to the conjecture seems to be quite challenging.